Getty Images

 A key benefit of Windows-based DaaS is centralization and resource sharing, with an end result of lower costs.

-The stipulations for Apple use has some ramifications for macOS-based DaaS.
+The stipulations for Apple use have some ramifications for macOS-based DaaS.
 Key benefits of DaaS for Windows include centralization and resource sharing, ultimately resulting in lower costs.
 As macOS licensing requires Apple hardware, disallows service bureau and sharing, and limits connectivity to one controlling session per device, service providers cannot offer macOS DaaS.
 On-premises deployments of macOS-based virtual desktops are technically possible, but this falls into a gray area of licensing and is costly.

 Thus, Apple licensing now permits developers to lease macOS from service providers but prohibits access to DaaS for end users.
+For IT teams, this makes macOS DaaS a licensing constraint rather than a technology gap.

 DaaS operating system options